 These are the early days for investment DGames.
 It’s the gold rush.
 I’m certain there are DGames out there where crypto assets can be scooped up for no money compared to the return they’ll bring in a few years.
 However, determining which DGames will see these returns is nigh impossible.
 All you can do is look at the traction a DGame has today.
 MCP seems to be at the point where people are both interested and where land prices are still relatively cheap.
 This isn’t investment advice, but that fact alone makes it worth investigating.

-If you're interested in playing MegaCryptoPolis, you can do so in The DGaming Store.
+If you're interested in buying MegaCryptoPolis, you can do so for a limited time in The DGaming Store.